kazhala/dotbare/README.md

 ### DOTBARE_TREE

-This is the working tree for the git bare repository, meaning this is where the version control will take place, I don't recommand changing this one unless **ALL** of your config file is in something like \$XDG_CONFIG_HOME.
+This is the working tree for the git bare repository, meaning this is where the version control will take place.
+I don't recommand changing this one unless **ALL** of your config file is in something like \$XDG_CONFIG_HOME or if you are using symlink/GNU stow setup, set this variable to point to the folder contains your actual dotfiles.

 ```sh
 # Default